Knitschi/CPFCMake/documentation/APIDocGlobalVariables.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :ref:`cpfAddCppPackageComponent` function has a lot of parameters.
-Many of them are likely to take the same value across most packages in your CI-project.
+Many of them are likely to take the same value across most packages and package-components in your CI-project.
 The CPF provides a list of global variables that you can set in your configuration file in order to provide defaults for these arguments.
-If one of your packages needs a different value then you can simply override the the global value by giving a different value to the argument in the local function call.
+If one of your packages or package-components needs a different value then you can simply override the the global value by giving a different value to the argument in the local function call.
 Each variable overrides the respective argument without the :code:`CPF_` prefix.